bits and bytes explained in the computer network.

 Computer Programming with bits and bytes:

 A computer program is a set of instructions.
-While execution instructions are executing one by one.
+While execution instructions execute one by one.
 A program may do calculations on the stored data e.g adding two numbers etc. The values are stored in variables of different sizes.
 The unit of size is bits.
 For example, if we see all data types in programming languages there are various types.

 - char – One Byte